President-Elect Biden Has A Plan To Combat COVID-19. Here's What's In It

 As coronavirus cases surge around the country, President-elect Joe Biden says voters have given him a mandate to take action.

-"Daily cases are skyrocketing," Biden said during remarks Friday evening in Wilmington, Del., as the nation waited for the election to be called.
+"Daily cases are skyrocketing," Biden said in remarks Friday evening in Wilmington, Del., as the nation waited for the election to be called.
 "I want everyone — everyone — to know on Day 1, we're going to put our plan to control this virus into action."

-"On Monday, I will name a group of leading scientists and experts as transition advisers to help take the Biden-Harris COVID plan and convert it into an action blueprint that starts on Jan.
-20, 2021," the president-elect said.

-A Biden spokesperson told NBC's Meet The Press Sunday that the coronavirus task force will be led by former surgeon general Dr. Vivek Murthy and Dr. David Kessler, who led the Food and Drug Administration during the 1990s.
+Early Monday, Biden announced a 13-member Transition COVID-19 Advisory Board, to be led by former Food and Drug Administration commissioner Dr. David Kessler, former Surgeon General Dr. Vivek Murthy and Dr. Marcella Nunez-Smith of the Yale University School of Medicine.

-Many of the voters who helped propel Biden toward the presidency ranked the pandemic as the most important issue facing the United States, according to exit polling from AP VoteCast.
+Many of the voters who helped propel Biden toward the presidency ranked the pandemic as the most important issue facing the United States, according to AP VoteCast data.

 So how will Biden deliver on their hopes?